A State of Trance: Special episodes and celebratory events

-Although the program usually takes the format of a mixture of two hours in which the latest musical developments are presented, special episodes are also made: broadcasts of recorded sessions, the programs in which the Tune of the Year is chosen, the Year Mix, the anniversary editions, as well as various specials.
+Although the program usually takes the format of a mixture of two hours in which mostly the latest musical developments are presented, special episodes are also made: broadcasts of recorded sessions, the programs in which the Tune of the Year is chosen, the Year Mix, the anniversary editions, as well as various specials.

 The 100th episode was a 5-hour special show, with guest mixes and the best tunes of the 100 episodes.

 The 200th episode was a 4-hour special show, with the most requested songs by listeners, a Gabriel & Dresden guest mix, and one hour of a live show from Amsterdam.

-Since the 250th episode, and every subsequent 50th episode of the show, there are some celebrations that include guest trance DJs that play live.
-Since the 400th episode, these celebrations have often taken place in different countries.
+Since the 250th episode and every subsequent 50th episode of the show, there were some celebrations that include guest trance DJs playing live.
+Since the 400th episode, these celebrations have also taken place outside the Netherlands.

-In March 2011, during the Ultra Music Festival, A State of Trance was given its own stage as part of its A State of Trance 500 Tour.
-Since Ultra 2011, A State of Trance has had its own arena at Ultra and the Electric Daisy Carnival in Las Vegas.

-Since the 500th episode, A State of Trance's annual episodic celebrations have effectively replaced Trance Energy (later simply called Energy, focusing on electro house instead of trance) as the main trance event in the Netherlands, where every year the biggest of these celebrations takes place.
+Since the 500th episode, A State of Trance's annual episodic celebrations have replaced Trance Energy (later simply called Energy, focusing on electro house instead of trance) as the main trance event in the Netherlands, where every year the biggest of these celebrations takes place.

+After the celebration of the events corresponding to 1000th episode, the annual celebrations became detached from the episode numbering.

+Rotterdam era and 25th anniversary

+In 2024, A State of Trance moved its flagship festival to Rotterdam Ahoy under the theme Destination.
+The 2024 edition took place on 23 and 24 February and included a daytime programme at the official A State of Trance hotel, with sessions built around mindfulness, talent, art and knowledge.
+The same source described the move to Rotterdam as the first time the festival had been hosted in the city, with nearly 60 acts across two days at Ahoy.

+A State of Trance marked its 25th anniversary in 2026 with a two-day Rotterdam Ahoy event on 27 and 28 February.
+The Friday programme included three stages and a "Journey Through 25 Years of Trance" concept, while the Saturday programme expanded to five stages covering different styles within trance and progressive music.
+The official festival website also listed 2026 A State of Trance events in Hong Kong, Vietnam and Poland, as well as an Ibiza residency at [UNVRS].